-- Revenue for the year ended 31 March 2022 (the "Reporting Year") increased by approximately 27.8% from that for the year ended 31 March 2021 (the "Corresponding Year") to approximately HK\$682.2 million. - Gross profit for the Reporting Year increased by approximately 45.7% from the Corresponding Year to approximately HK\$104.9 million. - Profit for the year attributable to owners of the Company for the Reporting Year dropped by approximately 29.9% to approximately HK\$15.2 million as compared to the Corresponding Year.
-Excluding the legal and professional fees of HK\$3.1 million for the very substantial acquisition (the Acquisition as defined in Note 42 under Notes to the Consolidated Financial Statements) recognised for the Reporting Year and the government subsidy of HK\$4.5 million from the Employment Support Scheme under the Anti-Epidemic Fund recognised for the Corresponding Year, the adjusted profit attributable to owners of the Company for the Reporting Year amounted to HK\$18.3 million (the Corresponding Year: HK\$17.2 million), representing an increase of approximately 6.5% as compared with that of the Corresponding Year. - Basic earnings per share decreased by approximately 30.1% from approximately HK2.72 cents for the Corresponding Year to approximately HK1.90 cents for the Reporting Year.
+- Revenue for the year ended 31 March 2023 (the "Reporting Year" or "FY2023") increased by approximately 30.0% from that for the year ended 31 March 2022 (the "Corresponding Year" or "FY2022") to approximately HK\$886.5 million. - Gross profit for the Reporting Year increased by approximately 32.8% from the Corresponding Year to approximately HK\$139.3 million. - Profit for the year attributable to owners of the Company for the Reporting Year increased by approximately 29.1% to approximately HK\$19.7 million as compared to the Corresponding Year. - Basic earnings per share increased by approximately 28.9% from approximately HK1.90 cents for the Corresponding Year to approximately HK2.45 cents for the Reporting Year.